 Item 16.
 Exhibits.

-Exhibit No: Description of Exhibit Reference 1.1 Underwriting Agreement Previously filed.
+Exhibit No: Description of Exhibit Reference 1.1 Underwriting Agreement To be filed by amendment.
 4.1 Articles of Incorporation of Unitil Corporation Incorporated by reference to Exhibit 3.1 to the Registrant's Registration Statement on Form S-14, No. 2-93769.
 4.2 Articles of Amendment to the Articles of Incorporation of Unitil Corporation Incorporated by reference to Exhibit 3.2 to the Registrant's Annual Report on Form 10-K for the fiscal year ended December 31, 1991.
 4.3 By-Laws of the Company Incorporated by reference to Exhibit 4 to the Registrant's Registration Statement on Form S-8, No. 333-73327.
-4.4 Specimen Common Stock Certificate Previously filed.
 5.1 Opinion of LeBoeuf, Lamb, Greene & MacRae, L.L.P.
-Previously filed.
+To be filed by amendment.
 23.1 Consent of LeBoeuf, Lamb, Greene & MacRae, L.L.P.
 Included in exhibit 5.1.
 23.2 Consent of Grant Thornton LLP Filed herewith.
-24.1 Powers of Attorney Previously filed.
+24.1 Powers of Attorney Filed herewith.